Types of Book Binding

 Find out more information on the most popular binding types for your bookbinding below.

-Perfect Bound (paperback/softcover)
+Perfect Binding (paperback/softcover)

 Perfect bound books use thick paper or a paperboard cover which is then adhered to the text block using a strong glue (EVA or PUR).
 For our perfect-bound paperback books, we use a 240gsm card which is laminated in either gloss or matt.
 The text of the book can be printed on a variety of different paper stocks, from uncoated 80gsm paper for novels and non-fiction work to 170gsm coated paper for photobooks.